phealeyh/tracking-application/README.md

 # tracking-application
 This application will allow the user to keep a track of their reminders that are based on locations.
 It can also track your locations with a given time interval and duration; making it a fully fledged real-time gps tracker.
+If you don't want to get into the hassle of compiling the code then please check the screenshots to give you a visual idea of what the application looks like.

 NOTES: